 Confidentiality.
 Any specifications, samples, designs, formulations, trade secrets, patents, financial data, or other information that Verdure or Supplier (the “Disclosing Party”) identifies as or otherwise deems confidential (the “Confidential Information”) and discloses to the other Party (“Receiving Party”) in connection with this or any PO shall remain the exclusive property of the Disclosing Party and shall, along with any information derived from the same, be kept confidential by the Receiving Party and its employees and agents and shall not, without the Disclosing Party’s prior written consent, be disclosed to any third party or used except for purposes of performing under the PO.
 The covenant of confidentiality and nondisclosure set forth above shall survive termination of the PO and shall remain in effect for so long as the Confidential Information remains confidential.

+Artificial Intelligence.
+Supplier acknowledges and agrees that Verdure may use artificial intelligence, machine learning, or other automated technologies (collectively, “Artificial Intelligence”) in connection with the performance of its obligations under this Agreement, including to process, analyze, summarize, or otherwise use any data, information, documents, communications or other materials provided by Supplier or otherwise obtained in connection with a PO (collectively, “Supplier Data”).
+Verdure shall use commercially reasonable efforts to utilize Artificial Intelligence subject to reasonable safeguards designed to protect the confidentiality and security of Supplier Data.
+Verdure shall remain responsible for its obligations under this Agreement notwithstanding its use of such Artificial Intelligence.

 Compliance with Laws.
 Supplier agrees to comply with all applicable export laws, assurances, codes and license requirements, and controls of the United States and other jurisdictions as well as all other applicable laws, codes, and government regulations in connection with the use and resale of Materials.